 - Evaluate the costs associated with implementing Family Connections

 Jill Filene has more than 15 years of experience in applied research, program evaluation, and technical assistance.
 Her areas of expertise include home...

 James Bell, M.A.

 Founder and President

 James Bell has more than 40 years of experience designing and directing national program evaluations.
 He started JBA in 1979 to help programs better serve...

 James P. DeSantis, Ph.D.

-James P. DeSantis has more than 27 years of research, program design, evaluation, technical assistance, and project management experience.
-His subject expertise...
+James P. DeSantis is a developmental psychologist with more than 30 years of experience in research, program design, evaluation, technical assistance, and project...